USFWS Proposes Conservation Agreement to Conserve Sage-Grouse and Maintain Ranching Way of Life

 Culminating a 20-year partnership with the Oregon Department of Fish and Wildlife, the Army Corps of Engineers and private landowners, the U.S. Fish and Wildlife Service proposed to remove the Oregon chub from the list of Endangered and Threatened Wildlife under the Endangered Species Act.
 If finalized, the chub would be the first fish delisted due to recovery.
 “This is an excellent example of how the Endangered Species Act is intended to function – partners working together to recover an endangered species,” said.
 Dan Ashe, Director of the U.S. Fish and Wildlife Service.
 Read more>

 The USFWS now has up to one year to determine whether the proposal should become final.
-A 60-day public comment period starts on Feb.
-6, 2014, to allow the public to review and comment on the proposal and provide additional information.Comments must be received by April 7, 2014.
+A 60-day public comment period. which started on Feb.
+6, 2014, is now closed.